 control ★★☆☆ | selfheal ★★★★ | outheal ★★☆☆ | dmg ★★★☆

 Exudes a thick black smoke that seals his body, preventing even dismemberment; ie he heals himself really well.
 When used on others it can heal extreme injuries, but with some side effects from prolonged use: drains color, then energy, then finally the mind.
-A "saturated" body is more or less his loosely controlled zombie, but still prone to actual death. once that happens, he can't bring them back to life.
-In humidity the smoke can goop up and congest his airways, but it's not fatal. can be coughed up or something
+A "saturated" body is more or less his loosely controlled zombie, but still prone to actual death.
+Once that happens, he can't bring them back to life.
+In humidity the smoke can goop up and congest his airways, it's never fatal but it looks like respiratory issues.

 Misaki (all fire)